pufacz/wikianalytics/README.md

     ```

 3.  **Environment Setup**
-    Create a `.env.local` file in the root directory and add your Gemini API key:
+    Create a `.env.local` file in the root directory and add your Gemini API key :
     ```env
     GEMINI_API_KEY=your_actual_api_key_here
     ```